 > Click here to view a newspaper clipping about the Museum’s unique ribbon cutting ceremony.

-To further the goal of preserving America’s heritage and presenting it to current generations, the Association, with the support of the U.P.
+To further the goal of preserving America’s agricultural history and presenting it to current generations, the Association, with the support of the U.P.
 State Fair Authority, developed Antique Village.
 What started as a single building has grown into almost two acres of exhibits and shops.

 > Click here to view a newspaper clipping about Antique Village’s first building

-The Association’s annual show is one of the most popular and enduring yearly events in the Upper Peninsula.
+The Association’s annual show has become one of the most popular and enduring events in the Upper Peninsula.

-As we approach our 40th anniversary, the U.P.
-Steam and Gas Engine Association remains committed to our basic mandate: preserving our past heritage for current and future generations.
+As we look forward to our 50th anniversary, the U.P.
+Steam and Gas Engine Association remains committed to our basic mandate: preserving the machinery of the past for current and future generations.